 Does it ensure that your site will never be hacked?
 The answer is no.

-Having said that, the SSL certificate does bring tight security by encrypting the data transferred between the server and the browser and that’s the reason top most eCommerce website believe in EV SSL certificate.
+Having said that, the SSL certificate does bring tight security by encrypting the data transferred between the server and the browser and that’s the reason top most eCommerce websites believe in EV SSL certificate.

 In this article, let’s look at how to enable an SSL Certificate on Magento 2.
 But before that,

 How can Magento 2 SSL Certificate Protect Your Online Ecommerce Store?